EN / DE

 What trek are you on, at the moment, in your life?
 And from which stones are you building your road?
 In life, we constantly run into crossroads and have to decide which way we want to go.
-Arctic first-nations people used to place piles of stones in the shape of a human on important landmarks such as watersheds, trees and parting of ways.
+Arctic first-nations people used to place piles of stones in the shape of a human on important landmarks such as watersheds, trees, and parting of ways.
 These Inukshuks served as signs of orientation in unknown territory.

-Such marks for orientation are not always a given on our career paths or even in personal life; we may decide ourselves where we want to go, who we want to be and what should be our milestones.
+Such marks for orientation are not always a given on our career paths or even in our personal life; we may decide ourselves where we want to go, who we want to be, and what should be our milestones.
 If we want to walk this path lightheartedly and create our future without fear, we need some grounding: a rootedness in our own values, hard stones out of which we can build the road of our lives.

 An Inukshuk is shaped as a person for a good reason: all orientation is directed towards those factors that keep us human.
 This is why we chose it as the symbol for our company.

 I’m a scientist turned communicator.
 My heart beats for science, but what really drives me is the passion for connecting and sharing knowledge.
 This passion brought me from university studies in Chemistry (M.S.), Eastern- and Central European, and Gender studies, through a PhD in biochemistry and a 10-year career as a research scientist and lecturer in internationally renowned institutes in Germany and the USA, to my current professional chapter: science communicator.